niallos11/devops-blog/README.md

 ### Unfixed Bugs

-- Tutorials custom model
+- Tutorials & Contact custom models are not completed.
-- Adding pictures to posts
+- Delete blog post fails with error - MultipleObjectsReturned at /delete_comment.
+- Debug is still set to true as I get a error when enabling.
+Need to fix errors first.
+- Collectect static is still set to 1 as deploy to heroku fails without it.

 ### WireFrames